Why The Psychology Of Addictive Behaviors Matters

 Environment

 While genetic predisposition plays a critical role in the development of addictive behaviors, it can also be crucial to look at what causes people to pick up a habit in the first place.
 The environment or one's social system can play a role in these cases.
-For example, a person who grows up without social support, experiences homelessness, and has financial insecurity may be more likely to drink than someone with a healthy support system and financial stability, even if both people are genetically predisposed to addiction.
+For example, a person who grows up without social support experiences homelessness, and has financial insecurity may be more likely to drink than someone with a healthy support system and financial stability, even if both people are genetically predisposed to addiction.

-Family Upbringing
+Family upbringing

 Family upbringing can impact one's probability of trying out a specific action.
 For instance, if someone grows up in a household where smoking is commonplace, the odds of trying a cigarette are higher than in a non-smoking one.
-In addition, family members may encourage unhealthy habits in some situations.
+In addition, someone from the family may encourage unhealthy habits in some situations.
 For example, a family where drinking is a problem may encourage a teen to try a drink at a family get-together.

-Substance Availability
+Substance availability

 One's reach to substances can increase the risk of an addiction.
 Aside from living circumstances, availability can be determined by culture, policies, religion, economic status, and narco-trafficking.